-Prior to the class, you will conduct three interviews with people from your current congregation or ministry.
+You will conduct three interviews with people from your current congregation or ministry prior to the class.
 The purpose of the interview is to explore their experience of faith and work integration.
 The interview should last around 30 minutes.
 Think of it as a conversation guided by the questions below.
-In other words, be engaged, listen to what they are saying, be curious, ask follow up questions, and take notes.
+In other words, be engaged, listen to what they say, be curious, ask follow-up questions, and take notes.
 You will present your findings and reflections on these interviews in your class presentation (see above).

-When you ask these folks for an interview, make sure to inform them that this is for a class assignment and that in any report of the interview you will keep their names completely anonymous.
+When you ask these folks for an interview, make sure to inform them that this is for a class assignment and that in any interview report, you will keep their names completely anonymous.
 This step is important.